Third Carlist War: Catalan nationalism

 Catalan nationalism peaked when Spain lost most of its colonies in 1898, at the conclusion of the Spanish-American War.
 Earlier in the 19th century, however, the Catalan bourgeoisie worked with the central government, and even supported the restoration of the Bourbon dynasty in 1875.

 Catalan federalist Valenti Almirall produced one of the earliest formulations of Catalan nationalism, outlined in his 1886 book Lo Catalanisme.
 He was persuaded of the need to create a new political force separate from Spanish political parties, creating the party Centre Catalá in 1882.
 Although the party integrated a variety of different political beliefs, its common purpose was the demand for autonomy, or devolution.

 The project, however, failed to progress very far.
 Even during the late 19th century, Catalan nationalism was not strong enough.
 One section of the moderate bourgeoisie supported Catalanism as a reaction to the liberal and centralist policies of the Spanish government.
-In this context, Enric Prat de la Riba established the "Lliga de Catalunya" in 1887, defending a tradiational Catalan project.
+In this context, Enric Prat de la Riba established the "Lliga de Catalunya" in 1887, defending a traditional Catalan project.
 In 1891 the Unió Catalanista was founded by the convergence of different political ideas, leading to the first political program of Catalanism known as the Bases de Manresa in 1892.
 They demanded one regional autonomous power, traditionalist and not liberal (suffrage by census, no references to the knights and freedom...).